 pkDO Foundation Sees Successes One Year After Launch of 100 PKD-Free Babies Program

-As we reflect on the past year, we are proud of the success we have achieved in such a short time.
-Together, we will end the pain and heartbreak the disease brings and will create a world free of PKD.”WESTBURY, NEW YORK, UNITED STATES, July 23, 2024 /EINPresswire.com/ -- The PKD Outreach Foundation (pkDO), whose mission is to ensure that Polycystic Kidney Disease (PKD) is not passed on to future generations, celebrates its success today, July 23, 2024, the one-year anniversary of the launch of its 100 PKD-Free Babies initiative.
+We are proud of the success we have achieved in such a short time.
+Our progress is a testament to the dedication of our team, the PKD community, volunteers, ambassadors and participating families.”WESTBURY, NEW YORK, UNITED STATES, July 25, 2024 /EINPresswire.com/ -- The PKD Outreach Foundation (pkDO), whose mission is to ensure that Polycystic Kidney Disease (PKD) is not passed on to future generations, celebrates its success this week, the one-year anniversary of the launch of its 100 PKD-Free Babies initiative.
 The foundation is very pleased to announce that it has over 100 families in its grant registry with over half actively pursuing having PKD-free children. pkDO now has 10 families who are expecting or have already had a PKD free family with its support, with many more to come.
 The foundation has also secured partnerships with eight different medical centers and hospital systems across the United States, and significant discounts for pkDO grant participants with US Fertility and other fertility centers nationwide.

 — Richard Kellner, Founder of the PKD Outreach Foundation